 From May 2017 Air China will launch new service routes to Spain, as the Star Alliance member opened reservation for Shanghai Pu Dong – Barcelona route.

 13th February 2017

-Air China announces plans for June 2017 to resume route services from Beijing to Zurich as the airline opened reservation last week.
+Air China announces plans for June 2017 to resume route services from Beijing to Zurich as the airline opened reservation last week

 With low-density 2-Class A330-200, the airline will commence this service serve route 4 times a week.
 In March 2017, Air China announced it was to launch Cebu-Beijing flights.
 In addition, Air China’s new service for its Beijing-Astana route will operate with 3 weekly flights on Tuesdays, Thursdays, and Sundays, beginning June 1 of this year using an Airbus A320.
 The airline also made changes to its seasonal summer flights for North America.
 Air China will be utilizing a larger aircraft on its Beijing-Los Angeles route starting March 26, and smaller aircraft on its Beijing-Montreal route (starting September 3) and Beijing-Montreal-Havana route (starting September 1).
-The airline’s Shenzhen-Los Angeles route will offer 3 weekly flights starting July 6.
+The airline’s Shenzhen-Los Angeles route will offer 3 weekly flights starting 6th July.

 Carry-on baggage must be able to fit under the seat in front of you or in the overhead bin.

 Each First Class and Business Class passenger can take up to 8kg of carry-on baggage.
 Each Economy Class passenger can take up to 5 kg of carry-on baggage.